ypid/hc/docs/design.rst

   PDFs.
 At least for Germany.
 This is an attempt to harvest holidays and convert them.

+* Free Software

+  All those APIs and tools mentioned in the previous point where found useless for the use case of bundling holiday definitions for opening_hours.js_.

+  All sources and resources are provided under the `GNU Affero General Public License v3 (AGPL-3.0)`_.
+Enjoy.

 * Idempotent.

   The program can be run against it’s output and should not make any changes to